mbandreeta/NetworkExtraction/README.md

-_skel.txt  : contains the edges of the medial axis, the file is organized as:
+_skel.txt  : contains the edges of the medial axis, the file contains three columns:

 	pore1_id pore2_id throat_diameter

-_nodes_skel.txt : contains the node information of the spheres selected of the medial axis, the file is organized as follows:
+_nodes_skel.txt : contains the node information of the spheres that composes medial axis network.
+The file is organized as follows:

 	nodeId x_index y_index z_index radius isBorder border_type  volume contact_surface